5 from 2 votes

 PRO TIPS

-If you have any leftover Shaking Beef, you can store it in an airtight container in the refrigerator for up to 3 days.
-I like to reheat leftover Shaking Beef by reheating it in a nonstick pan for 3-4 minutes until just warmed through.
-You don’t want to overcook the steak!
+Store leftovers in an airtight container in the refrigerator for up to 3-4 days.
+I like to reheat in a pan for 3-4 minutes until the steak is just warmed through (try to avoid overcooking) – you can also reheat in the microwave.

 If you tried this Shaking Beef Recipe or any other recipe on my website, please leave a 🌟 star rating and let me know how it went in the comments below!